 Kelly Dabbah was born in Geneva, Switzerland and currently lives and works in New York City.
-She is a fashion alumni of Parsons School of Design with degrees in Gemology, Business Management and training from Chanel and Anna Sui.
+She is a fashion alumnus of Parsons School of Design with degrees in Gemology, Business Management and training from Chanel and Anna Sui.
 Shortly after her training, Kelly went on to design a unique clothing line.
 From large-scale art installations to small objects, her digital multimedia patterns are created to be functional.
 Everything she creates adds a bold accent to home decor, accessories and more.
-Dabbah’s work was previously featured at Gelareh Mizrahi in the Miami Design District, Kreëmart’s CBD launch party, and WAAH Foundation’s “We are all human.”
+Dabbah’s work was previously featured at Gelareh Mizrahi in the Miami Design District, Kreëmart’s CBD launch party and WAAH Foundation’s “We are all human.”
 I chatted with her about her career as an artist, her inspirations, and what’s she’s working on next!
 Read the interview below.

 “There is nothing more beautiful than a woman’s body.”

 What are your three proudest moments?

 It is hard to answer this question as I am just starting and I feel that I still have so much to learn, create and prove to myself.
 One of my proudest moments was when I decided to apply to Parsons School of Design.
 I was studying business at the time and wasn’t creating much art, I enrolled in some drawing classes for a year to get back to a creative mode.
 All the creativity came up pretty fast.
 I received some help from a teacher in Geneva, Mr. Preece, that definitely helped me push my limits by teaching me patience and different techniques.